The City of Melbourne is committed to protecting its rich cultural heritage as the city grows and changes.

 The Parkville Heritage Review is the latest study in a rolling program of Heritage Reviews to ensure we have up-to-date knowledge to protect the city’s valued places.

-From 2 February to 7 March we asked the community to share their knowledge of Parkville to help inform our Heritage Review.
+From 2 February to 7 March 2022 we asked the community to share their knowledge of Parkville to help inform our Heritage Review.
+The purpose of this initial phase of community engagement was to:

 - Identify places that need to be investigated for heritage protection in the Melbourne Planning Scheme.